webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Scavenges.md

 ---
 aliases:
-- "Scavenges"
+  - Scavenges
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Scavenges
+collection: Foci
+kind: Compendium
 ---
 ## Scavenges
 When not running and hiding, you sift the ruins of civilization for useful remnants to ensure your survival.